vitiral/notes/forth/jonesforth.md

 Register key:
-- %eax - accumulator, used for storing codeword addr in NEXT
+- %eax - accumulator, used for storing codeword addr in NEXT.
+Basically the pointer to the word we are calling.
 - %esi - "instruction pointer", contains next instruction to in NEXT
 - %esp - our  _parameter/data stack_.
 Usually the "normal stack"
 - %ebp - our _return stack_.
 Usually called the "frame pointer"
+- %ebx - used to store values.

 ```
 /* NEXT macro. */